clabe45/conlang-gpt/README.md

   --guide TEXT
   --dictionary TEXT
   --text TEXT
+  --max-improvements INTEGER    Max number of relevant improvements to make to
+                                the guide and dictionary.
+Defaults to 5.
   --similarity-threshold FLOAT  Maximum similarity between two words to be
                                 considered the same.
 Defaults to 0.98.
   --model TEXT                  OpenAI model to use